cskemp/chinesecharacters/README.md

 #### complexity_change_shiny
-Code for a Shiny app that allows users to visualize changes in complexity over time for individual characters
+Code for a Shiny [app]( https://www.charleskemp.com/code/chinese_complexity_change.html ) that allows users to visualize changes in complexity over time for individual characters.

 #### root level scripts
 'generate_sample_data_folder.py': generates the 'data' folder within this repo, which holds a sample of our full dataset (sample of 20 images of 20 characters for every period/dataset).
 This is provided for convenience.